If You're A Woman And You Remember Clearly What Happened 4 Years Ago, Read This And Keep Fighting

 Manohar Lal Sharma didn’t hesitate for a moment before volunteering to represent the defendants pro bono.
 He has since gained notoriety for his vile statements and unabashed victim blaming, breathing life into rape culture with each word that comes out of his mouth.Share this quote

 “Until today I have not seen a single incident or example of rape with a respectable lady.”
 Sharma has said that Jyoti and Awnindra are “wholly responsible” for the incident as an unmarried couple should not have been on the streets at night.

 “Even an underworld don would not like to touch a girl with respect.”

-“In our society, we never allow our girls to come out of the house.”Share
+“In our society, we never allow our girls to come out of the house.”Share this quote

 Mohan Bhagwat of the Rashtriya Swayamsevak Sangh has gone on record to say that rapes only occur in Indian cities, not villages because the women adopt Western lifestyles.